backendcommunity/build-your-own-social-media-api/README.md

 ## Where to find everything

 Your task is to build your own social media API.
-You will find an SQLite database file inside the root folder.
+You will find an SQLite database file called `db.sqlite` inside the root folder.
 You will find the front end of each project on the project description page.

 You can click on the `Preview Frontend` to have a visual view of what the project is all about.